shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

     <li>Stay well hydrated every day.</li>
     <li>Limit alcohol, especially around dose increases.</li>
     <li>Track any side effects so they can be reviewed and managed promptly.</li>
-    <li>Attend regular follow ups with your healthcare provider to review progress.</li>
+    <li>Attend regular follow ups with the Medy Clinical Team to review progress.</li>
   </ul>

   <h2 id="when-to-speak">When to speak to a healthcare professional</h2>